- Parks (A - Z)

-Special Features: MaTrix’s right tusk is considerably longer then the left tusk, reasonably think ivory for a female tusker.
+Special Features: MaTrix’s left tusk is considerably longer then the right tusk, reasonably thick ivory for a female tusker.

 General: This female has been sighted on numerous occasions.
 The first recording of her was by Steven Whitfield, section ranger at Tshokwane from the Bantam light winged airplane in 2007.
 Upon further investigation several entries were also received in the 2006 and 2007 Emerging Tuskers Competition and the female tusker had be marked to be kept track of.
 Given Steven’s positive sighting of her it was decided to accelerate the naming process.
 MaTrix was named in 2007 after a motivation was submitted by Kirsty Redman.